 Other ways of learning include online short courses you can do for free, webinars and TED Talks, podcasts, reading books, hands-on learning while volunteering… Even your hobby could be a way to learn new skills: whether it’s woodworking, playing guitar, painting or creating arts and crafts.

+The trick is to keep an open mind to the endless possibilities out there.
 We need to expect the unexpected – artificial intelligence and automation will change the jobs landscape in ways we can’t anticipate.
 Start by staying up to date with both culture and the latest technology.
 Be curious about the world around you and think about the different things you can offer to the future.

 Soft Skills Rock